 For company registration procedures under the provisions of the new Commercial Code you can refer to our specialists in company formation in Ireland.

 One of the most significant amendments brought to the Companies Act is the introduction of new types of companies.
 These amendments were enabled in order to attract more foreign investors to Ireland.
 Privately owned limited liability companies will be required to change their status into one of the following new types of companies:

 The new Companies Act establishes new requirements for each type of Irish company listed above.
 These requirements are more flexible than the ones provided by the old Commercial Code.
 You can ask our experts in Irish company formation matters what the requirements for each new type of company are.
 Our specialists can also help in registering for VAT purposes and obtaining an EORI number.

 The new Companies Act also establishes new requirements for company directors in Ireland.
 The new Commercial Code refers to the fiduciary duties of directors in Ireland.
 Among these are:

 With respect to accounting requirements, the new Companies Act requires all Irish public companies to prepare an annual compliance statement.
 Also, under the new Commercial Law, Irish private companies are required to appoint a qualified company secretary.

-For complete information about the contents of the new Companies Act and help with their implementation you can contact our consultants in company registration in Ireland.
+For complete information about the contents of the new Companies Act and help with their implementation you can contact our consultants in company formation in Ireland.
 You can also ask for accounting services to our Irish agents.